UMDLARS/ski/intro.md

 Distance sensors tell you the `x` and `y` distance to the closest heart (`heart_x` and `heart_y`), coin (`coin_x` and `coin_y`), jump (`jump_x` and `jump_y`), or house (`house_x` and `house_y`).
 Just because it is the closest doesn't mean you can get to it.
 If there is no object in question (e.g., no house on the map) the sensors are set to `0`.

 For historical reasons, the coordinates (0,0) represent the upper-left corner of the screen in many graphics applications.
-This means that a negative `object_x` value means the object is to your left (west) and a negative `object_y` value means the object is ahead of your (to the north).
+This means that a negative `object_x` value means the object is to your left (west) and a negative `object_y` value means the object is ahead of you (to the north).

 ## Configurable point sensors